tensorlayer/HyperPose/README.md

 | OpenPose (MobileNet) | 17.9 MB       | 432 x 368          | 84.32 FPS           | 8.5 FPS (TF-Pose)         |
 | OpenPose (ResNet18)  | 45.0 MB       | 432 x 368          | 62.52 FPS           | N/A                  |

-As we can see from the result, HyperPose is the only library that can achieve **real-time** human pose estimation.
+As we can see, HyperPose is the only library that can achieve **real-time** human pose estimation.

 </a>
 <p align="center">